csaf-poc/csaf_distribution/docs/csaf_aggregator.md

-folder                  // target folder on disc for writing the downloaded documents (default "/var/www") web                     // directory to be served by the webserver (default "/var/www/html") domain                  // base url where the contents will be reachable from outside (default "https://example.com") rate                    // downloading limit per worker in HTTPS req/s (default: no limiting) insecure                // do not check validity of TLS certificates write_indices           // write index.txt and changes.csv update_interval         // to indicate the collection interval for a provider (default ""on best effort")
+folder                  // target folder on disc for writing the downloaded documents (default "/var/www") web                     // directory to be served by the webserver (default "/var/www/html") domain                  // base url where the contents will be reachable from outside (default "https://example.com") rate                    // downloading limit per worker in HTTPS req/s (defaults to unlimited) insecure                // do not check validity of TLS certificates write_indices           // write index.txt and changes.csv update_interval         // to indicate the collection interval for a provider (default ""on best effort")